 Lie on back as in Decompression Exercise (#1).
 Begin by identifying your collar bones.
-Lengthen out through the ends of the collarbones, then continue that movement by pressing the backs of your shoulders downward towards supporting surface.
+Take a breath in and then, as you breathe out, lengthen out through the ends of the collarbones, then continue that movement by pressing the backs of your shoulders downward towards supporting surface.
 Hold 2-3 seconds.
 Work up to 4-6 seconds.
 Do NOT hold your breath.
 Relax.
 3-8X.